 Show attention and affection

-It’s proven that shared laughter improves relationships1.
+It’s proven that shared laughter improves relationships.1

 Embrace humor in your life and laugh with them.

-Make a funny noise, do a silly dance, sing a made-up song, play rough-housing, etc.
+Tell a joke, make a funny noise, do a silly dance, sing a made-up song, play rough-housing, etc.

-Don’t shy from negative emotions
+Embrace negative emotions

 Avoid saying things that directly or indirectly invalidate them.